I remember the first time we met.

 The obvious difference is the raw material used to make the kettlebell.
 Professional grade kettlebells are made from steel while standard grade ones are made of cast iron.

-But there is another more important difference: size and dimension of the kettlebell.
+But there is another more important difference: the size and dimension of the kettlebell.

 Cast iron kettlebells, for instance, can vary drastically in size as the weight changes.
-As you would expect, a 16kg kettlebell is much smaller than a 48kg kettlebell.
+As you would expect, a 35-pound kettlebell is much smaller than a 100-pound kettlebell.

 Professional grade KBs, on the other hand, are always the same size, regardless of the weight.
 The dimensions of the ball and the handles do not change.
-So a 16kg kettlebell will look exactly the same as a 24kg (except for the colour).
+So a 35-pound kettlebell will look exactly the same as a 50-pound (except for the color).

 Which style of kettlebell you choose really comes down to your goals and preferences.
 If your objective is to participate in girevoy sport (kettlebell competition), then it might be wise to get a steel grade kettlebell because you’ll want to stick to the same weight to be consistent with your technique (just like you’d want to play with the same size of basketball every time you play hoops).